 Thanks to the Proven Probiotics, her Lactobacillus had returned to a healthy range and her other beneficial bacteria were looking much healthier too.
 The Blastocystis Hominis and yeast infections had completely cleared.

-A happy future for Sofie!
+A happy future!

 “I went to see Rosie on advice from a friend, so I knew she could do amazing things.
 But I never expected such a rapid and complete transformation.